Vocera Communications (NYSE:VCRA) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of Vocera Communications (NYSE:VCRA – Get Rating) in a research note published on Saturday morning.
-The firm issued a hold rating on the communications equipment provider’s stock.
+StockNews.com started coverage on shares of Vocera Communications (NYSE:VCRA – Get Rating) in a report issued on Sunday.
+The firm set a “hold” rating on the communications equipment provider’s stock.

-VCRA has been the subject of a number of other research reports.
-Zacks Investment Research raised Vocera Communications from a hold rating to a strong-buy rating and set a $75.00 price objective for the company in a research report on Wednesday, December 29th.
-Craig Hallum lowered Vocera Communications from a buy rating to a hold rating in a report on Friday, January 7th.
-BTIG Research downgraded Vocera Communications from a buy rating to a neutral rating in a research note on Friday, January 7th.
-Robert W. Baird downgraded Vocera Communications from an outperform rating to a neutral rating and set a $79.00 price target on the stock. in a research note on Friday, January 7th.
-Finally, Jefferies Financial Group downgraded Vocera Communications from a buy rating to a hold rating in a research report on Friday, January 7th.
-Ten analysts have rated the stock with a hold rating, two have assigned a buy rating and one has given a strong buy rating to the company.
-According to MarketBeat, the company has an average rating of Hold and an average price target of $63.15.
+Several other analysts have also recently weighed in on the company.
+BTIG Research cut Vocera Communications from a “buy” rating to a “neutral” rating in a research report on Friday, January 7th.
+Jefferies Financial Group cut Vocera Communications from a “buy” rating to a “hold” rating in a research report on Friday, January 7th.
+William Blair cut Vocera Communications from an “outperform” rating to a “market perform” rating in a research report on Friday, January 7th.
+SVB Leerink raised Vocera Communications from an “underperform” rating to a “market perform” rating and lifted their price objective for the company from $36.00 to $79.25 in a research report on Friday, January 7th.
+Finally, Piper Sandler cut Vocera Communications from an “overweight” rating to a “neutral” rating and lifted their price objective for the company from $68.00 to $79.25 in a research report on Friday, January 7th.
+Ten equities research analysts have rated the stock with a hold rating, two have issued a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus target price of $63.15.

-In other Vocera Communications news, EVP Paul T. Johnson sold 4,000 shares of the company’s stock in a transaction on Tuesday, January 11th.
+In related news, EVP Paul T. Johnson sold 4,000 shares of the business’s stock in a transaction that occurred on Tuesday, January 11th.
 The shares were sold at an average price of $79.10, for a total value of $316,400.00.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, Director Howard E. Janzen sold 8,000 shares of the company’s stock in a transaction on Tuesday, January 18th.
-The shares were sold at an average price of $78.98, for a total transaction of $631,840.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Howard E. Janzen sold 8,000 shares of the business’s stock in a transaction that occurred on Tuesday, January 18th.
+The stock was sold at an average price of $78.98, for a total transaction of $631,840.00.
 The disclosure for this sale can be found here.
-Corporate insiders own 1.93% of the company’s stock.
+Insiders own 1.93% of the company’s stock.

-A number of hedge funds have recently added to or reduced their stakes in VCRA.
-FNY Investment Advisers LLC acquired a new stake in Vocera Communications in the 4th quarter valued at approximately $56,000.
-Fifth Third Bancorp raised its stake in Vocera Communications by 14.0% during the 4th quarter.
-Fifth Third Bancorp now owns 1,072 shares of the communications equipment provider’s stock worth $70,000 after acquiring an additional 132 shares in the last quarter.
-Ensign Peak Advisors Inc acquired a new position in Vocera Communications in the fourth quarter valued at $145,000.
-Advisor Group Holdings Inc. increased its stake in Vocera Communications by 44.7% in the third quarter.
-Advisor Group Holdings Inc. now owns 3,461 shares of the communications equipment provider’s stock valued at $158,000 after purchasing an additional 1,069 shares during the period.
-Finally, CWM LLC acquired a new position in shares of Vocera Communications during the fourth quarter worth about $225,000.
+A number of institutional investors and hedge funds have recently made changes to their positions in the business.
+BlackRock Inc. raised its stake in Vocera Communications by 6.9% during the 4th quarter.
+BlackRock Inc. now owns 3,409,687 shares of the communications equipment provider’s stock valued at $221,084,000 after buying an additional 218,628 shares during the last quarter.
+Conestoga Capital Advisors LLC raised its stake in Vocera Communications by 1.2% during the 3rd quarter.
+Conestoga Capital Advisors LLC now owns 2,946,628 shares of the communications equipment provider’s stock valued at $134,838,000 after buying an additional 33,835 shares during the last quarter.
+Macquarie Group Ltd. raised its stake in Vocera Communications by 17.1% during the 3rd quarter.
+Macquarie Group Ltd. now owns 1,208,086 shares of the communications equipment provider’s stock valued at $55,282,000 after buying an additional 176,179 shares during the last quarter.
+Bellevue Group AG raised its stake in Vocera Communications by 0.6% during the 4th quarter.
+Bellevue Group AG now owns 1,160,613 shares of the communications equipment provider’s stock valued at $75,254,000 after buying an additional 6,572 shares during the last quarter.
+Finally, Victory Capital Management Inc. raised its stake in Vocera Communications by 3,608.7% during the 4th quarter.
+Victory Capital Management Inc. now owns 885,532 shares of the communications equipment provider’s stock valued at $57,417,000 after buying an additional 861,655 shares during the last quarter.

 Vocera Communications, Inc engages in the provision of secure, integrated, intelligent communication and workflow solutions.
 It offers smartphone and wearable devices, clinical communication software, system interoperability and alarm management, and patient and family engagement products.
 The firm serves the healthcare, hospitality, retail, veterinary care, education, and energy industries.